Aryan-Jain001/Loan-Eligibility-AI-Predictor-Exploratory-Data-Analysis/README.md

 Technologies Used Python TensorFlow NumPy, pandas Matplotlib, seaborn for visualizations

 Data The dataset used is the Loan Eligibility dataset.
-Ensure that you have the correct path set in your script to where the dataset is stored.